rhasspy/rhasspy/docs/tutorials.md

 ## Getting Started Guide

 Welcome to Rhasspy!
 This guide will step you through setting up Rhasspy immediately after [installation](installation.md).
+This guide was tested with the following hardware and software:

 * Raspberry Pi 3B+
 * 32 GB SD card